Coexistence of type-I and type-II superconductivity signatures in ZrB12 probed by muon spin rotation measurements: Results

-Figure~\ref{fig:Asy1} shows some typical MaxEnt analysis of the raw TF-$\mu$SR time spectra for the magnetic field distribution in the \textbf{a} Meissner, \textbf{c} intermediate and \textbf{e} mixed states.
-Figures~\ref{fig:Asy1} \textbf{b}, \textbf{d}, and \textbf{f} show the TF-$\mu$SR time spectra for the corresponding states.
-The solid lines are the fits to the data.
-Details of the fit function are given in the Supplemental Material.
-At 3.6~K, for an applied field of 50~Oe, which is well below $H_{\rm c1}$ at this temperature, ZrB$_{12}$ is in the Meissner state.
+Figures~\ref{fig:FFT}~\textbf{a}-\textbf{c} show the magnetic field distribution, extracted from the MaxEnt analysis of the raw TF-$\mu$SR time spectra, which are very characteristic of the typical \textbf{a} Meissner, \textbf{b} intermediate and \textbf{c} mixed states.
+At 3.6~K, 50~Oe, which is well below $H_{\rm c1}$ at this temperature, ZrB$_{12}$ is in the Meissner state.
 This is clearly reflected in the observed field distribution showing a strong component at zero magnetic field.
-The presence of Zr nuclear moments leads to a typical slow relaxation of a Kubo-Toyabe type \cite{Kubo} for the zero field component.
+The presence of Zr nuclear moments leads to a typical slow relaxation of a Kubo-Toyabe type \cite{Kubo} for the zero-field component.
 The weak contribution at the applied field value is a background signal that is mainly due to the muons stopping in the cryostat walls and other parts of the sample holder.
 The absence of any additional peaks implies that the magnetic field is completely expelled from the body of the superconductor.
-In a type-I superconductor, demagnetisation effects may induce the intermediate state, a stable coexistence of the magnetic fields with regions of zero field and regions of internal field $\approx$ $B_{\rm c}$.
-The topology of these regions can be fairly intricate and depends on several factors, such as sample shape and magnetic history.
-Existence of the intermediate state in ZrB$_{12}$ is clearly seen in the MaxEnt data and the corresponding time spectra, collected at 5.2~K and 50~Oe (see Fig.~\ref{fig:Asy1} \textbf{c}).
-Besides the background peak at 50~Oe, we also observe a peak at higher field $\approx$ 60 Oe, as well as a peak at $B=0$, as expected in the intermediate state.
-In an applied field of 350~Oe (between $H_{\rm c1}$ and $H_{\rm c2}$), ZrB$_{12}$ is found in the mixed state.
-Such a state is characterised by the presence of a lattice of quantized flux lines.
+In a type-I superconductor, demagnetisation effects may induce the intermediate state, a stable coexistence of the magnetic fields with regions of zero field and regions of internal field~${\approx\!B_{\rm c}}$.
+The magnetic field distribution observed at 5.2~K and 50~Oe (see Fig.~\ref{fig:FFT}~ \textbf{b}) is very similar to an intermediate state of a type-I superconductor (interestingly, the study \cite{Junyi,Junyi2} reported vortices at these temperatures).
+Besides the background peak at 50~Oe, we also observe a peak at higher field $\approx\!60$~Oe, as well as a peak at ${B=0}$, indicating the presence of areas of expelled magnetic flux.
+At 1.6 K and an applied field of 350~Oe, ZrB$_{12}$ is found in the mixed state.
+Such a state is characterised by the presence of a lattice of quantized flux lines and is the hallmark of type-II superconductivity.
 This leads to a distribution of internal fields starting at a minimum value and increasing in weight up to the so-called saddle point of the field distribution, which is the most probable field, before falling with a long tail to a maximum field value corresponding to the region close to the vortex core.
-This signal is well described by a Gaussian distribution of fields centred at the saddle point, which is around 230~G in this case, (see Fig.~\ref{fig:Asy1} \textbf{e}), and displays the expected diamagnetic shift with respect to the applied field.
-Also in this case we observe a background signal at the applied field of 350~Oe.
+This signal is well described by a Gaussian distribution of fields centred at the saddle point, which is around 230~Oe in this case, (see Fig.~\ref{fig:FFT}~\textbf{c}), and displays the expected diamagnetic shift with respect to the applied field.
+We also observe a background signal at the applied field of 350~Oe.
 It is important to note that the absence of the peak at $B=0$ shows that the full volume of the sample is in the mixed state.
+Figure~\ref{fig:FFT}~\textbf{d} displays inhomogeneous field distribution in the phase diagram, corresponding to an unusual coexistence of the Meissner and the mixed state.
+This feature arises when vortices have weak attractive interaction.
+The most interesting feature is, however, presented in Fig.~\ref{fig:FFT}~\textbf{e}, dubbed as Mixed-intermediate state.
+This represents the coexistence of type-I and type-II superconductivity in this material.
+Indeed, this is experimental evidence of unique coexistent type-I and type-II superconducting $\mu$SR response that manifests itself as coexistence of magnetic field excluded area as well as the two features below and above the peak corresponding to applied magnetic field.
+Figure~\ref{fig:FFT}~\textbf{f} shows that at 1.4~K, for an applied field of 500~Oe, ZrB$_{12}$ returns in the normal state.
+Here, the field penetrates the bulk of the sample completely, and we observe a homogeneous field distribution in the TF-$\mu$SR time spectra, corresponding to a single peak at the applied field position in the MaxEnt data~\cite{footnoteA}.